CRS Is A Vicious Attack on Banking Secrecy – Use These Loopholes to Avoid It

 The problem is that most people are not aware of CRS yet.
 HMRC, the UK tax authority received 5.67m CRS notifications in 2019.
 This affects everyone with an overseas bank account.
 It doesn’t matter if the bank is in a tax haven or not.
 The chances are your account is affected by it.

 There is no privacy in the majority of tax havens.
 This includes the most popular tax havens like Bermuda, Monaco and The BVI.
 You will not find privacy in any of those locations if your country of residence is a high tax country.

 So, what are the best CRS loopholes to avoid CRS reporting in 2023?

 The best CRS loopholes involve changing your country of residence, at least on paper.
 If you’re a resident of a tax haven or a territorial tax country it doesn’t matter what information your offshore bank sends to them as you’ll never owe any tax in that jurisdiction

 Live in a Voluntary Privacy Country

-Voluntary privacy countries are another of the little known CRS loopholes.
-A country that has opted for voluntary privacy is a participating member of CRS where the banks in that country will send information to foreign tax authorities.
+Voluntary privacy countries are another little known CRS loophole.
+A country that has opted for voluntary privacy is a participating member of CRS, the banks in that country will send information to foreign tax authorities.
 However the authorities in that country will not receive any information about their own residents.
 One voluntary privacy country is The Cayman Islands.

 That makes countries like The Cayman Islands excellent choices to become a resident but terrible choices for an offshore bank account if you value banking secrecy.
 There are 31 voluntary secrecy countries where you can establish a paper residency.
 Residency in any of these countries is one of the best CRS loopholes.